Transforming Education Conference

 Tiffany lives on the homeland of the Pocumtuc, Nonotuck, and the Nipmuck with her two young storytellers, husband, a small dog with a big personality, and a turtle she’s had since she was nine years old.

-Donations will help to support future Transforming Education for Social Justice conferences and free admission for youth attendees.
+Donations will help to support future Transforming Education for Social Justice conferences and free admission to the conference for our youth attendees.
 Please support this regional conference with a donation!

 Past Conferences